 Unfortunately, many small businesses axe their advertising budget first.
 While this can be a good place to save a little bit of money, if businesses completely cut their advertising, they will not be able to attract new clients.
 Without new clients, there’s little they can do to make more money.
 While word of mouth may help somewhat, it’s not as effective as a marketing blitz.

 While web marketing is cheaper than doing offline marketing, there are still costs involved.
-However, you may get a much higher return on your investment since you’re able to more deeply analyze how well your marketing is doing.
+However, you may get a much higher return on your investment since you’re able to more deeply analyse how well your marketing is doing.
 Since websites allow users to track where their traffic comes from, it’s easier to identify and cut any online marketing that is not working.
 To this end, small businesses should not immediately cut their SEO budget when times get tight.

 Some small businesses may not have even invested in SEO yet, and these businesses may be asking why they should spend the money.
 However, those small business owners may not recognize just how great a return they can get on their SEO.
 A huge return on investment is everything in a recession, and doing SEO is ranked as one of the top ROI solutions.